Assistant Practitioners in Healthcare Higher Apprenticeship (Standard)

 - Improving support and patient-focused care

-The structure, organisation and function of the human body; leading and managing infection prevention and control within the work setting; conducting and supporting others in the assessment of individual health and wellbeing; promoting effective nutrition and fluid balance; understanding the principles and application of physiological measurements; leading and managing a team within a health and social care or children and young people’s setting; developing health and safety risk management policies, procedures and practices in health and social care or children and young people’s settings.
+Over the course of your apprenticeship you will gain an understanding of the structure, organisation and function of the human body; leading and managing infection prevention and control within the work setting; conducting and supporting others in the assessment of individual health and wellbeing; promoting effective nutrition and fluid balance; understanding the principles and application of physiological measurements; leading and managing a team within a health and social care or children and young people’s setting; developing health and safety risk management policies, procedures and practices in health and social care or children and young people’s settings.

 Teaching & assessment